pl-ca/ClangAutoComplete/README.md

  - You can copy the whole settings file under your project base folder named as ".clangautocomplete" to have the plugin load those instead of the general settings.

 ##Recommended plugins for C development
+Here are some useful plugins I use alongside ClangAutoComplete to have a more complete experience.
 - [CTags: Code navigation, goto definition](https://packagecontrol.io/packages/CTags)
 - [SublimeLinter](https://packagecontrol.io/packages/SublimeLinter) and [SublimeLinter-contrib-clang](https://packagecontrol.io/packages/SublimeLinter-contrib-clang): Errors and warnings highlights.